grafana/grafana-infinity-datasource/docs/sources/query/time-formats.md

 ![image](https://user-images.githubusercontent.com/153843/92720934-3d0d2080-f35d-11ea-93e3-c1ff46d4ea59.png#center)

-For example, the below list has different valid timestamp formats.
+For example, the following list has different valid timestamp formats.
 Your time field can be one of this format:

 ```bash
 year,population